 - 21.1 Treasury Management is defined as the management of cash flow, banking monies, money market and capital market transactions and the control of the risks associated with these activities.
-Prudential Indicators provide the framework within which these transactions should be monitored. - 21.2 The objective of the Prudential Code for Capital Finance in Local Authorities (the Code) is to provide a framework to ensure that the Council's Capital and Revenue Budget Plans are affordable, prudent and sustainable. - 21.3 The Prudential Code requires the Council to approve, revise and monitor a number of mandatory Prudential Indicators covering the forthcoming three years. - 21.4 The Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Treasury Management requires the Council to review and approve a Treasury Management Strategy.
+Prudential Indicators provide the framework within which these transactions should be monitored. - 21.2 The objective of the Prudential Code for Capital Finance in Local Authorities (the Code) is to provide a framework to ensure that the Council's Capital and Revenue Budget Plans are affordable, prudent and sustainable.
+The Council's Treasury Management Policy is set out at Appendix K. - 21.3 The Prudential Code requires the Council to approve, revise and monitor a number of mandatory Prudential Indicators covering the forthcoming three years.
+These are included in the Treasury Management Strategy at Appendix L. - 21.4 The Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Treasury Management requires the Council to review and approve a Treasury Management Strategy.
 The Strategy covers the operation of the treasury function, its expected activities for the forthcoming year and also includes a number of Prudential Indicators.
+The Strategy is set out at Appendix L.